klange77/espa-surface-water-extent/README.md

 ### DSWE - Dynamic Surface Water Extent (Algorithm)
 * Implemented in C
+* Only supports Landsat 4-7, as prototype products that are under evaluation
 * This software is based on an algorithm developed by John W. Jones, and Michael J. Starbuck
-* It currently only supports Landsat 4-7, as prototype output products that are under evaluation.

 * See folder <b>not-validated-prototype-dswe</b> for the Landsat 4, 5, and 7 version.